-Runoff generated on site in excess of the allowable release rate will be temporarily stored on both roof structures; the west roof (CA1) and east roof (CA2) and in modular underground storage tanks (CA3).
-The stored water will be released during and following the storm event at a controlled rate from each catchment area such that the total release rate is less than or equal to the maximum allowable release rate from the combined controlled areas.
+Runoff generated on site in excess of the allowable release rate will be temporarily stored on both roof structures; the west roof (CA1) and east roof (CA2) and in pre-cast concrete storage tanks (cisterns) below the P2 level floor (CA3).
+The stored water will be released or discharged during and following the storm event at a controlled rate from each catchment area such that the total release rate is less than or equal to the maximum allowable release rate from the combined controlled areas.